 I recall when the movie Finding Nemo came out.
 Parents flocked to pet stores buying clownfish.
 As a result, the number of clownfish fell.
 These saltwater fish were brought home and put in fishbowls filled with tap water.

 We haven’t had the inquiries I expected with the release of the movie RIO a story about a parrot.
 And I’m glad.
-Not That publicity is unwelcome but far too often we see pets being introduced to children and proper care is not given resulting in sickness and death.
+Not that publicity is unwelcome but far too often we see pets being introduced to children and proper care is not given resulting in sickness and death.

-I hope the sellers of birds are sensitive to this issue and qualify there prospective customers making sure they have the right equipment and food should their customers decide to acquire a bird.
+I hope the sellers of birds are sensitive to this issue and qualify their prospective customers making sure they have the right equipment and food should their customers decide to acquire a bird.
 As we have seen in some recent posts on Facebook, our fans have been showing us cockatiels that are 25 years old.

-The future is hard to predict but that means an eight year old who gets a cockatiel as a gift could enter college with a healthy pet bird.
+The future is hard to predict but that means an eight-year-old who gets a cockatiel as a gift could enter college with a healthy pet bird.

-Contrary to popular thought, I heard a anecdote from Veterinarian Karen Becker about a parakeet she did a patient intake on.
-The woman who brought the bird in was in her eighties.
+Contrary to popular thought, I heard an anecdote from Veterinarian Karen Becker about a parakeet she did a patient intake on.
+The woman who brought the bird was in her eighties.

-A bit astonished Dr Becker asked if she had any proof.
-The woman pulled a Woolworth’s (ask your parents kids) receipt dated 26 years earlier.
+A bit astonished Dr. Becker asked if she had any proof.
+The woman pulled a Woolworth’s (ask your parent’s kids) receipt dated 26 years earlier.
 She had paid $5.00 for the bird.
-(I recently got my niece ruby a Keet and paid $16 at a Chicago pet shop).
+(I recently got my niece Ruby a Keet and paid $16 at a Chicago pet shop).

 As a side note when asked by Dr. Becker what she attributed the birds longevity to, the woman responded that she and the bird shared a cup of de-caf green tea every morning for the past 26 years.

-So at-the-end-of-the-day, if your child asks for a pet bird – please for the sake of the birds, be ready for a life long commitment.
+So at the end of the day, if your child asks for a pet bird – please for the sake of the birds, be ready for a lifelong commitment.